dungeons-of-moria/umoria/README.md

 make for interesting reading.

 There is also the original Moria Manual and FAQ.
-Although these are a little outdated now, they are certainly worth reading as they contain lots of interesting and useful information.
+Although these are a little outdated now, they are certainly worth reading as they contain a lot of interesting and useful information.